Content Navigation

 Who needs to fill out the W-8BEN form?

-Filling out the W-8BEN form involves several simple steps:
+Filling out the W-8BEN form requires careful attention to detail.
+Here are the key steps:

 1. Provide your name and country of citizenship.

-2. Indicate your permanent address outside the U.S.
+2. Include your permanent address outside the United States.

 3. Enter your mailing address, if different from your permanent address.

-4. Complete the section on U.S. taxpayer identification number (if you have one) and foreign tax identifying number.
+4. Fill in your U.S. taxpayer identification number (if you have one) or foreign tax identifying number.

-5. Sign and date the form to certify that the information is accurate.
+5. Sign and date the form to certify the information is accurate.

-Where do I send the W-8BEN form once it’s completed?
+Where do I send the completed W-8BEN form?

 Common mistakes